draperlaboratory/VaderModularFuzzer/README.md

  - [Intro to Fuzzing](docs/intro_to_fuzzing.md): A basic overview of what fuzzing is and how it works.
  - [Glossary](docs/glossary.md): Definitions for common fuzzing & VMF terminology.

-If you want to use VMF to fuzz your own SUT, read this document:
+If you want to use VMF to fuzz your own System Under Test (SUT), read these documents:
  - [Getting Started with VMF](docs/getting_started.md): More details on running VMF and creating configuration files.
+ - [Core Modules](docs/coremodules/core_modules_readme.md): More details on the provided VMF core modules.

 If you want to use VMF in distributed mode, with multiple VMF instances working together to fuzz a SUT, read this document:
 - [Getting Started with Distributed Fuzzing](docs/distributed_fuzzing.md): How to setup and run in distributed mode.